aws-cloudformation/aws-cloudformation-templates/README.md

   git push -u origin
   ```
 - Write the template in YAML, with a `.yaml` suffix (not `.yml` or
   `.template`).
-Our build scripts will auto-generate a JSON file based on the
+Our test scripts will auto-generate a JSON file based on the
   YAML.
 YAML is the source of truth for all templates in this repository.
+- If your solution needs any other type of YAML file, like a K8s manifest
+  or a build spec, give it a `.yml` extension.
+This will cause it to be skipped
+  by the test scripts.
 - Test your template.
 Can you successfully create a stack with it?
 When you
   delete a stack, is the stack (and all of its resources) successfully deleted?
   Make sure users aren't left with stray resources or stacks that have deletion